ManuelGander/Recommender_System_Proteomics/README.md

 Scripts to run Recommender Systems on Proteomics data.

 ## Downloading and installation:
-The easiest was is via Pypi, in your favourite environment run
+The easiest was is via PyPi, in your favourite environment run
   - ````pip install psite_recommender````

 Alternatively, you can get it from github, via: